 Pope Eugenius IV commissioned a new bronze door for S. Pietro to Antonio Averlino known as

-il Filarete, a young Florentine sculptor who is mainly known for his later
+il Filarete (lover of virtue), a young Florentine sculptor who is mainly known for his later

 activity as an architect in Milan.
 Filarete had most likely worked with